nikitavoloboev/data/docs/animals/animals.md

 ## Notes

 - [Dogs evolved to live with humans when we had very different lifestyles.
 Most people no longer have lives and jobs which align with the social & mental needs of a dog.
 That leads to a very one sided relationship where the dog's needs get overly relegated or neglected.
 Therefore most people shouldn't own a dog, especially not just one.](https://news.ycombinator.com/item?id=29055956)
+- Don't use collars on dogs, use harnesses.
+Much healthier for the animal.
+- Give your pets good food.
+Like [Different Dog](https://www.differentdog.com/).

 ## Links